Knowledge base

 This guide explains how to attach files and/or images to emails sent from the Web app Mail Infomaniak (online service mail.infomaniak.com), the complete online solution for reading and managing your emails.

-Attach files from your computer to the message
+Attach files from your computer to your message

 To add an attachment from your computer: